piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 Code above will work correctly when you will fill properly all TODOs left in the code of [counter.py](./counter.py) and [traffic_monitoring.p4](./traffic_monitoring.p4)

 You don't have to make any changes to your topology, but if you want to - you have to also change it in Control Plane.
-If you encounter any probles you can help yourself with files in soultion folder.
+If you encounter any problems you can help yourself with files in soultion folder.